Purgatory and the Playboy: Remembering Hugh Hefner

 Of course, I am speaking of the doctrine of Purgatory.
 Although Western Christian piety was once characterized by a lively sense of this truth, in modern times it has suffered the vitriol of those who deny it, and the neglect of those who acknowledge it.

-The very idea of Purgatory seems to have grown unpalatable.
+The very idea of Purgatory has grown unpalatable.
 I don’t really know why this should be.
 Perhaps something in the modern Christian mind demands a crudely simple picture of afterlife, tidily separated in a loosely conceived Heaven and Hell, and nothing else.
 Our whole experience of life speaks against this impulse.
 God created a physical order of immense grandeur and complexity; when He reveals to us the spiritual order of His Creation, why should we expect it to be less stupendous, less startling, less intricate?

 Then again, what most call to mind when they hear the word is not what the Church teaches about Purgatory.
 In most ears, mention of God’s cleansing (i.e. purgation) of the soul after death carries with it images of some horrible place and some agonizing period of time.
 To what degree these ideas reflect the reality is an important, but difficult question.
 What is certain in Church teaching is simply that Purgatory exists, and that we can help the souls who are “there.”